mariolo1985/mariolo1985.github.io/styleguideusabilitytest.md

 - Think back to when you used a styleguide that you did not enjoy using.
     - What did you not enjoy about this styleguide?
-    - What were you doing?
-    - Where were you?
-    - What were you looking for?
-    - What piece of information did you use?

 ### Pre-Tasks [Styleguide Test Link](https://overstock.invisionapp.com/share/R4APQ5X3U#/screens/222429332)